sytrusz/christmas-wishlist/README.md

 # 🎁 Wishlist Web App

 A web application for Christmas wishlists for family and friends.
+Perfect for **Manito-Manita** or general exchange gifts!

 ## ✨ Features

-- **User Registration** - Family members can register with their name and category (Adults, Kids, Pets)
+- **Secure Login** - Role-based authentication (User || Admin).
-- **Wishlist Creation** - Each user can create one personalized wishlist
+- **Wishlist Wall** - View everyone's wishlist in one place.
+- **Smart Categories** - Automatically organizes lists by Adults 👨, Kids 👶, and Pets 🐾.
-- **Item Management** - Add multiple items with descriptions and shop links
+- **Item Management** - Add specific items with descriptions (e.g., "Size M", "Color Blue") and direct shop links.
-- **Responsive Design** - Works seamlessly on desktop and mobile devices
-- **Category-based Organization** - Wishlists are automatically categorized by user type
+- **Admin Dashboard** - Overview of all registered users and active wishlists.
+- **Admin User Management** - Create, Edit, or Delete users directly.
+- **Admin Content Control** - Monitor and delete wishlists if needed.
+- **Global Site Settings** - Update the **Homepage Header Title** (e.g., change "Christmas 2025" to "Family Reunion") directly from the dashboard.

 ## 🏗️ Architecture